apache/logging-log4j2/src/site/markdown/build.md

 [Log4j Source Repository](source-repository.html).
 The source from the latest release may be obtained by downloading it using the instructions at [Log4j Downloads](download.html).

 Log4j 2.x uses Maven 3 as its build tool.
+Log4j 2.x uses the Java 9 compiler in addition to
+the Java version installed in the path.
+This is accomplished by usin Maven's toolchains support.
+Log4j 2 provides a sample toolchains XML file in the root folder.
+This may be used by modifying it and installing the file as toolchains.xml in the .m2 folder or by using -t ./toolchains-sample.xml when invoking Maven.

 To build and install Log4j in your local Maven cache, from the root directory run: `mvn install`

 Note that if your `/etc/hosts` file does not include an entry for your computer's hostname, then